linien-org/linien/README.md

 ssh rp-f0xxxx.local
 ```

 on the command line.
-If this is successful, in order to to  check whether the
+If this is successful, in order to check whether the
-`linien-server` is running, first confirm that there is a running `screen` session with
+`linien-server` is running, check that the systemd service is running.
+This can be done
-the name `linien-server` by  executing `screen -ls`.
-If that is the case attach it by
-running `screen -r linien-server`.
-If any errors occurred on the server side, they will
-be displayed here.
-Please provide the output if you are reporting an
+by executing `linien-server status`.
+Errors will also be displayed.
+Please provide the
+output if you are reporting an [issue](https://github.com/linien-org/linien/issues)
-[issue](https://github.com/linien-org/linien/issues)  related to connection problems.
+related to connection problems.
+Debugging info will also be stored in `/root/.local/share/linien/linien.log`.

 ### Possible conflict with openSSH